Describe your responsibilities as Regional Landscaping Operations Manager.

 People are the best part of my job, I’m a real people person.
 I love the relationships with my team, my administration, and others within Medxcel.
 When we first started at Birmingham there was a lot of work to do building relationships with our hospital administration.
 Before we came on, they were in charge of landscaping and they were afraid they were losing their voice when Medxcel came on board.
 But we worked really hard to invest in those relationships and to have open lines of communication, so they know what we’re doing and now they know that we do a great job and that we help make them look good.
 Communication is really important because sometimes there are emotional attachments to the property itself, perhaps a specific tree or shrub.
 Without good communication, one of those things might be removed one day and suddenly the whole hospital is in an uproar about it.

-We have a lot of hurricanes in Alabama, and I make sure that I communicate to our administration in advance of a storm to let them know the proactive steps we’re taking, like pulling in trash cans and securing any objects that might take flight.
+We have a lot of hurricanes in some of our locations, and I make sure that we communicate to our administration in advance of a storm to let them know the proactive steps we’re taking, like pulling in trash cans and securing any objects that might take flight.
 It’s important to demonstrate that we’re proactive, not just reactive.
 They just want to know that things are being taken care of, that they don’t need to worry about those kinds of things in the face of a major storm.

 Which of Medxcel’s Core Values speaks to you the most?

-Here in Alabama we love to give back to our local communities, so I would say Service of the Poor.
-Both of our locations participate in community service projects monthly, it’s really important to many of our team members to be able to give back.
+We love to give back to our local communities, so I would say Service of the Poor.
+When I managed Alabama, both of our locations participated in community service projects monthly, it’s really important to many of our team members to be able to give back.
 As a leader, there is nothing like a community service project to bring our team together.
 A lot of times I hear them still talking about it weeks later, it’s obviously a great experience for them to know they’ve done something to help someone else, it pays huge dividends in multiple ways.
 As far as projects, we’ve participated in a wide variety of things.
 We do a lot of storm cleanup after tornadoes and hurricanes.
 We work in a local food pantry.
 Some of us do mentoring, helping people get back on their feet and talking about what we’re looking for in people who might like to join our landscaping team.
 Sometimes we help with construction work on houses for single mothers.
 Our service projects began with just our landscaping teams, but in the past two years we’ve had more Medxcel teams join us including Fire Safety, PDC and Facilities.
 It’s a great opportunity for the various teams to come together and get to know one another while serving others.

 Is there a particular service project that stands out in your memory?